Eastern Iowa Brass Band

 Iowa Brass was formerly known as the Eastern Iowa Brass Band (EIBB), changing its name to Iowa Brass on June 17, 2021.

-Iowa Brass is an amateur band which primarily performs brass band literature in the style and tradition of the British brass bands which date back to the early nineteenth century and continues today.
-Iowa Brass also covers contemporary ensemble pieces, ranging from Broadway works, swing, New Orleans jazz and even Pat Metheny.
+Iowa Brass is an amateur band which primarily performs brass band literature in the style and tradition of the British brass bands dating back to the early nineteenth century and continuing today.
+Iowa Brass also covers contemporary ensemble pieces, ranging from Broadway works, swing, New Orleans jazz, and artists such as Pat Metheny.

 Founded in 1985, Iowa Brass is the only band of its kind in the state of Iowa.
 Iowa Brass plays in concert to audiences throughout the midwest.
-As an amateur band, members are drawn together from a variety of backgrounds in dedication to achieving excellence in the brass band musical tradition.

 History of the band

 Iowa Brass, originally called The Eastern Iowa Brass Band, grew from a brass ensemble that was part of the City Band in Mt.
-Vernon, Iowa in 1985 after Don Stine, director of the city band, attended a seminar on the growing brass band movement in the United States.
-Regular rehearsals began soon thereafter, and the band competed in its first North American Brass Band Association (NABBA) Championship in April 1986 where they placed second in their class.
-The strong showing at such a prestigious competition prompted the founders to incorporate and formed the foundation for what is now one of the most prominent amateur brass bands in the country and the sole year-round British-style brass band in the state of Iowa.
+Vernon, Iowa, in 1985 after Don Stine, director of the city band, attended a seminar on the growing brass band movement in the United States.
+Regular rehearsals began soon thereafter, and the band competed in its first North American Brass Band Association (NABBA) Championship in April 1986.
 2016 marked the 30th anniversary of the band.
-In celebration of this milestone, The band toured the upper Midwest over the summer, playing for and with other brass bands in Minnesota, Wisconsin, Illinois and Iowa.
-In 2018, the band entered into a new community relationship, relocating to dedicated facilities in Solon, Iowa after a 32 year run in Mt Vernon.
+In celebration of this milestone, the band toured the upper Midwest over the summer, playing for and with other brass bands in Minnesota, Wisconsin, Illinois, and Iowa.
+In 2018, the band entered into a new community relationship, relocating to dedicated facilities in Solon, Iowa, after a 32 year run in Mt.
+Vernon.